SamGowland/Gowla-Macro-Boards/README.md

 ## Usage and EULA

-Design and profiles are made freely available for personal usage only and no further commerical usage.
-By dowloading or using files within this repository users agree to not resell or redistrubute the designs or files.
+Design and profiles are made freely available for personal usage only and no further commercial usage.
+By downloading or using files within this repository users agree to not resell or redistribute the designs or files.

 ## Additional Use Cases